-Shareholder Action Notice: The Schall Law Firm Encourages Investors in NRx Pharmaceuticals, Inc. with Losses of $100,000 to Contact the Firm
+SHAREHOLDER ACTION NOTICE: The Schall Law Firm Encourages Investors in NRx Pharmaceuticals, Inc. with Losses of $100,000 to Contact the Firm

-Los Angeles, California--(Newsfile Corp. - January 25, 2022) - The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against NRx Pharmaceuticals, Inc. ("NRx" or "the Company") NRXP for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES, CA / ACCESSWIRE / February 25, 2022 / The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against NRx Pharmaceuticals, Inc. ("NRx" or "the Company") NRXP for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 Investors who purchased the Company's securities between June 1, 2021 and November 4, 2021, inclusive (the ''Class Period''), are encouraged to contact the firm before March 21, 2022.